IgniteUI/igniteui-docfx/jp/components/grid_paging.md

     }
 }
 ```
-We need to create a custom pager template to get the data only for the requested page and to pass the correct skip and top parameters to the remote service according to the selected page and items per page.
+We need to create a custom pager template to get the data only for the requested page and to pass the correct `skip` and `top` parameters to the remote service according to the selected page and `items per page`.
 We also need to take care of the disabling and enabling of the pager buttons.

 ```html